yjylab/yjylab.github.io/content/authors/YicongLiang/_index.md

 ---
 # Display name
-title: Dongfang Wang
+title: Yicong Liang

 # Full name (for SEO)
-first_name: Dongfang
+first_name: Yicong
-last_name: Wang
+last_name: Liang

 # Username (this should match the folder name)
 authors:
-  - DongfangWang
+  - YicongLiang

 # Is this the primary user of the site?
 superuser: false